microsoft/onnxruntime/docs/HighLevelDesign.md

 ![ONNXRuntime high level system architecture](https://azurecomcdn.azureedge.net/mediahandler/acomblog/media/Default/blog/228d22d3-6e3e-48b1-811c-1d48353f031c.png)

+*Note: TensorRT and nGraph support are in progress*

 ### More about partitioning
 ONNXRuntime partitions a model graph into subgraphs based on the available execution providers, one for each distinct provider.
 ONNXRuntime provides a default execution provider that is used as the fallback execution for the